"We need to keep our

 Hall Galleries, Dallas

-Griff-Marr Gallery, Santa Fe
+Van de Griff-Marr Gallery, Santa Fe

 Leigh Yawkey Woodson Museum, Wausau, Wisconsin